What is redundancy pay?

-- Contact Acas: Acas is the Advisory, Conciliation and Arbitration Service, providing free and impartial information to employers and employees about employment law and general workplace relations.
+- Contact Acas to start Early Conciliation: Acas is the Advisory, Conciliation and Arbitration Service, providing free and impartial information to employers and employees about employment law and general workplace relations.
 Acas will see if your employer will resolve the dispute without you needing to lodge a claim in the employment tribunal.
 You must start early conciliation within the initial deadline to issue a claim in the Employment Tribunal (see ‘Go to a tribunal’ below).

-- Go to a tribunal: If the early conciliation process fails, a tribunal is your last resort.
-The deadline for claiming redundancy pay your owed is six months minus one day, measured from the last day you were employed.
-If you are also claiming for unfair dismissal or notice pay, the deadline is three months minus one day from the date your employment ended.
+- Go to a tribunal: If the Early Conciliation process fails, a tribunal is your last resort.
+The deadline for claiming redundancy pay you're owed is usually six months minus one day, measured from the last day you were employed (see below).
+If you are also claiming for unfair dismissal or notice pay, the deadline to issue those claims is three months minus one day from the date your employment ended.

 If your employer is out of business

-You can use the government's 'Claim for redundancy and monies owed' service if your employer has gone out of business and is insolvent, and hasn't paid the redundancy you're owed.
+You can use the government's 'claim for redundancy and monies owed' service if your employer is insolvent, and hasn't paid the redundancy you're owed.

 If your employer has gone out of business, but isn't insolvent, you'll need to make a claim to an employment tribunal.